 Director(s): Cédric CONDON – Writer(s): Adila BENEDJAÏ-ZOU, Cédric CONDON, Jean-Yves LE NAOUR Contact Print page

 August 1918, the Germans retreated and surrendered by the tens of thousands...

 It wasn't just the French army supported by its allies who was on the winning side, but the country as a whole, from behind the lines - thanks to its resources, its arms and will power.

-The war was not fought only by the military but by all its people, the anonymous citizens, the countless foot soldiers.
-In this first total war, this war of attrition, everyone had to hold out...each one in his or her place: workers in the factories, bakers in their workshops, peasants and farm workers in the fields, deputies in parliamentary committees and mayors in their town.
+The war was not fought only by the military but by all its people: the ordinary citizens as well as the countless foot soldiers.
+In this first total war, a war of attrition, everyone had to hold out in his or her place: workers in the factories, bakers in their workshops, peasants and farm workers in the fields, deputies in parliamentary committees and mayors in their town.

-This 100% archive documentary that includes an original photo-fiction process offering a multi-layered narrative from behind the lines of the Great War, with recurring witnesses: a teenager, a peasant woman, a mayor of a small village and a member of parliament.
+100% archive documentary film with an original photo-fiction process offering a multi-layered narrative of the Great War from behind the lines.
+Recurring witnesses are: a teenager, a peasant woman, the mayor of a small village and a member of parliament.
 As their story unfolds, we’ll witness their deep fear of war, but also their views on the conflict as well as very prosaic details of their daily lives.

 This collective approach to the story of 1914-18 “from behind the lines” reveals the gradual modernization and unification of France, a process that paved the way for the country’s post-war society.